What the Claude Code Source Leak Reveals

 What This Means

-The source leak confirmed what practitioners had been inferring from behavior: Claude Code is not a thin wrapper around an API call.
+The source leak confirmed what practitioners had inferred from behavior: Claude Code is not a thin wrapper around an API call.
 It is a substantial engineering system with security layers, performance optimizations, behavioral adjustments, and unreleased features that signal the product roadmap.

-For harness builders, the key implications are covered in the guide’s Under the Hood section.
-For everyone else, the source leak provides rare visibility into how a production AI tool actually works — not how the marketing describes it, but how the code implements it.
+For builders, the key implications appear in the guide’s Under the Hood section.
+For everyone else, the source leak provides rare visibility into how a production AI tool actually works, not how the marketing describes it, but how the code implements it.

 The most important finding is also the simplest: the system is more complex than it appears, and that complexity exists for reasons.
 The 23 bash security checks exist because 23 attack vectors were discovered.
 The autocompact circuit breaker exists because 250K API calls were wasted daily.
 The undercover module exists because codenames leak.
 Every line of defensive code has a story behind it.